 On January 26, 2024, a preliminary injunction to block the current North Carolina Senate district map was denied, citing the Purcell principle.

-In March 2024, the two lawsuits filed in December 2023 were consolidated together.
+In March 2024, the two lawsuits filed in December 2023 were consolidated together in the Middle District of North Carolina.

-On March 28, 2024, the ruling denying the injunction was appealed to the U.S. Court of Appeals for the Fourth Circuit, which upheld the lower court's decision.
+On March 28, 2024, the ruling denying a preliminary injunction was appealed to the U.S. Court of Appeals for the Fourth Circuit, which upheld the lower court's decision.
+The lawsuit will continue in the district court, but no ruling will be made until after the 2024 elections.

-Following the 2024 elections, North Carolina's representation in Congress consisted of 10 Republicans and 4 Democrats.
+After the 2024 elections, North Carolina was represented by 10 Republicans and 4 Democrats in Congress.

 In 2024, the U.S. Census Bureau released the 2023 population estimates for municipalities in North Carolina.